mariamadel41/Lynch-Sybdrome-Detection/README.md

 # Lynch-Sybdrome-Detection
-a bash script using fastq file to detect lynch syndrom (hereditary nonpolyposis colorectal cancer (HNPCC)) This project aims to detect Lynch syndrome.
+A bash script using fastq file to detect Lynch syndrome (hereditary nonpolyposis colorectal cancer (HNPCC)).
+This project aims to detect Lynch syndrome.

 ## Data Files